avendramini/Lung_Liver_Segmentation/README.md

 The weights of some pre-trained U-Net models are available in the [Results](Liver_Segmentation/Unet_Segmentation/Results) folder.
 These weights can be used to perform liver segmentation without the need for retraining the models.

+## Data

+### Lung Segmentation
+Place the volumes in:
+- Lung_data\Volumes
+and the corresponding labels in:
+- Lung_data\Labels

+### Processing Segmentation
+Place the files in:
+- Liver_CT
+with CT images in:
+- imagesTr
+and the labels in:
+- labelsTr

+### U-Net
+Place the already split data within the subfolders of:
+- Data

 ## Performance Metrics

 ### Lung Segmentation